Get ready for an inspiring two semesters

 Sample plan of study

-The full-time Master of Business Analytics plan of study spans sixteen months of core courses, internships, and electives.
+The full-time Master of Business Analytics plan of study spans two semesters, including core and sub-program courses.

 Summer